 Of course, if USCIS asks you to bring anything else to the appointment, you should do so.

-You will not, however, be let into the building until close to the time of your appointment.
+You will not be let into the building until close to the time of your appointment.
 Nevertheless, cutting it close on timing and missing the appointment can result in either long delays or USCIS presuming that you mean to abandon your application.

 Also realize that a number of people received the same appointment time as you did.
-Within that time slot, you and they will all be seen on a first-come, first-served basis.
+Within that time slot, you and they might all be seen on a first-come, first-served basis.
 Once you arrive, you be given a number indicating your place in line.

 Aside from helping USCIS make sure that you are really you, the biometrics photo is often used to create an identity card or document (such as your green card or work permit), and the fingerprints are used for an FBI and other security services check of your criminal and immigration record.

 Applicants under 14 or over 79 years of age will not need an FBI fingerprint check, but they will still be called in for biometrics if their photo is needed.

-Many types of criminal convictions or security and immigration violations are grounds of inadmissibility or deportability, either of which might make you ineligible for the immigration benefit you are applying for.
+Many types of criminal convictions or security and immigration violations are grounds of inadmissibility or deportability, either of which could make you ineligible for the immigration benefit you are applying for.

 The results of your biometrics appointment are good for only 15 months.
-Therefore, if that time passes and your case is still under consideration, you might be asked to return for another biometrics appointment.
+Therefore, if that time passes and your immigration case is still under consideration, you might be asked to return for another biometrics appointment.